CelestialBoon/celestialboon.github.io/docs/philosophy/2020-12-28-time-and-memory.md

 <br>

-We start with the million dollar question: *what the fuck IS time?*
+We start with the million dollar question: *what the fuck <i>is</i> time?*

 > "What then is time?
 If no one asks me, I know what it is.
 If I wish to explain it to him who asks, I do not know." - St. Augustine

 That time is so elusive a concept should be our first clue that it's not a thing-in-itself; it's not something you can point at, like an apple.
 Which likely makes it a relationship of sorts.

-A friendship is not something you can point to, that you can say exists SOMEWHERE; it's just something that exists in relationship to two beings.
+A friendship is not something you can point to, that you can say exists <i>somewhere</i>; it's just something that exists in relationship to two beings.

 Distance is the same thing; it's only defined between two points.
-Worse, it's effectively meaningless before THREE points exist.
+Worse, it's effectively meaningless before <i>three</i> points exist.

 Two distinct points can always be defined to have a distance of 1.
 When you get 3 points, you start having the wild idea of having to measure how much two of those points might be *more distinct* than another.
 Thus, distance as (relative) measurement.